mauriziocescon/ng-playground/readme.md

 **Note: just personal thoughts from a DEV perspective on [the future of angular](https://myconf.dev/videos/2024-keynote-session-the-future-of-angular).
 Strongly inspired by svelte / solid (without JSX 😅)**

 Points:
-1. builsing blocks as functions:
+1. building blocks as functions:
     - `component`: a treble `script` / `template` / `style` where you can read / write state and capture user interaction,
     - `fragment`: a duo `template` / `style` that captures some markup for reusability,